Friction during Team formation

 On new teams, it is improbable that people have bonded well enough to understand how to resolve differences amicably.
 Thus, minor clashes can trigger conflagrations.

-How do I minimize conflict going from stage 2 to stage 3
+How do I minimize conflict going from the storming phase to the performing phase?

 As a leader, you need to facilitate a diverse respectful environment – wherein people listen carefully to one another and value their differences.
 You might need to tell outspoken folks to listen more and nudge quiet team members to speak up some more.